 Indie authors loved launching eBooks exclusively through Amazon, because of its marketing power and the visibility it afforded new authors.

-To increase visibility, authors bought ad space in popular eBook newsletters such as Book Bub, Ereader News Today, and Free Kindle Books & Tips.
+To increase visibility, authors bought ad space in popular eBook newsletters such as Book Bub, and Ereader News Today.
 By far the most effective promotion tool was and remains BookBub.
 It is the most expensive, but the cost is well worth it, since I have never yet met an author who didn’t sell more than enough books to cover the cost of the promotion.

 Visibility Dropped for Free Indie Promotions in 2012